-Everyone should perform regularly a full-body skin exam and make note of any new or changing mole(s).
+Our experts at TXID San Antonio and Boerne Skin Cancer Clinic recommend that everyone should perform regularly a full-body skin exam and make note of any new or changing mole(s).
 Changes in color, size, shape and/or bleeding are important and should be addressed by a dermatologist.
-If you notice any of these types of changes with your skin moles, please contact Dr. Ghohestani at (201) 698-6777 to ask for advice and to schedule an appointment.
+If you notice any of these types of changes with your skin moles, please contact us at (210) 698-6777 to ask for advice and to schedule an appointment.

 Before the exam:

-It is important to let your Dermatologist perform a full body exam, especially if you have a personal or family history of Melanoma or skin cancer.
-Usually, Dr. Ghohestani will examine your scalp, eyes, mouth, lips, face and neck followed by upper extremities, nails, trunk, and lower extremities.
+It is important to let your Dermatologist perform a full body exam, especially if you have a personal or family history of Melanoma or skin cancer such as Basal Cell Carcinoma, Squamous Cell Carcinoma.
+Our dermatologist will examine your scalp, eyes, mouth, lips, face and neck followed by upper extremities, nails, trunk, and lower extremities.
 Remove all nail polish from your nails if you have a suspicious pigmented (dark) spot on your nails.